hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 /.well-known/stack

-Put your JSON-LD descriptor inside it.
+Place your JSON-LD descriptor inside it.

-Example:
+Example URL:

 https://YourDomain.com/.well-known/stack

 6.2 Add DFH to Your Sitemap

-Add the DFH file to your sitemap:
+Add this to your sitemap.xml:

 <url>
   <loc>https://YourDomain.com/.well-known/stack</loc>